NMBURobotics/vox_nav/README.md

 ### Related to Google Cartographer 3D SLAM

-We have added configuration files in order to build 3D maps using google cartogrpaher.
-The main motivation behind this is; As we have thoughts about switching envoirnment representationn from 2D to 3D, then a global prebuilt maps of envoirnment might be necesarry(e.g a `.pcd` file to load instead of `.pgm`).
+We have added configuration package(`botanbot_cartogrpaher`) in order to build 3D maps using google cartogrpaher.
+The main motivation behind this is; we have thoughts about switching envoirnment representationn from 2D to 3D, in that case a global prebuilt map of envoirnment might be necesarry(e.g a `.pcd` file to load instead of `.pgm`).

-In order to use the provided configuration file, one will ned to create a ros2 bag file with required topics.
-For new we use one LIDAR and 1 IMU.
-IN order to record a the file with this two topics do the following;
+In order to use the provided configuration package, one will ned to create ros2 bag files with required topics.
+For now we use 1 LIDAR and 1 IMU(Can be changed to 2 LIDAR in future).
+In order to record a bag file this the required topics, do the following;

 ```bash
 ros2 bag record /velodyne_points /imu/data
 ```
 A bag file will be created.
-Cartogrpaher expects you define the rigid bost transforms between sensor links and robot body frame(base_link).
-This transfromas are defined in botanbot_cartographer/urdf.
-You will need to modify translation and roation between velodyne senor and imu sensor.
-A strict calibration might not be necesarry for this.
+Cartogrpaher expects that you define the rigid bost transforms between sensor links and robot body frame(base_link).
+This transfromas are defined in `botanbot_cartographer/urdf`.
+You might need to modify translation and roation between velodyne senor and imu sensor for differnt setup.
+A strict calibration might not be necesarry betwenn IMU and LIDAR.

-Also see the cartogrpaher.launch.py file and make sure the data topics are reampped coirrectly.
-After we have the bag file and configuration ready do the following to build the 3D map.
+Also see the `cartogrpaher.launch.py` file and make sure the data topics are remapped correctly.
+After we have the bag file and configuration ready, we do the following to build the 3D map.

 ```bash
 ros2 launch botanbot_cartographer cartographer.launch.py use_sim_time:=true bag_file:=${HOME}/rosbag2_2020_12_18-10_25_37/rosbag2_2020_12_18-10_25_37_0.db3